 Yes!
 The SBDC offers many training programs on leadership, planning, financial analysis marketing, finance and other topics beneficial to established businesses.
 Similarly, SBDC counseling is focused on established businesses and late-stage start-ups (well defined business plans, acquisitions, franchises).
 While we act as “general practitioners of business,” we have expertise in marketing, finance, planning, acquisitions, franchising, organizational structure, transition planning and other topics.
-And if we don’t hold expertise in the area you are looking for, we can link you to a resource that

 Developed in cooperation with the U.S. Small Business Administration, the Illinois Department of Commerce and Economic Opportunity, and College of DuPage as a service to Illinois businesses under cooperative agreement #SB-2M-00097-15.